meiskam/PlayerHeads/README.md

 * Heads with texture-urls are *in* for good. (easily searchable on many sites)
 * Legacy heads are still recognized by the plugin, and when broken are converted to updated versions.
 ### All current mobs supported
-* Want a head from a phantom?
-An illusioner?
+* Want a head from a Dolphin?
+A Phantom?
 How about a Cod?
 You can get one now.
 ### 1.13 and 1.13.1-ready
 * You need one of the shiniest versions if you want all these new heads.